|

 Members of the audience are strongly advised to arrive punctually.
 Latecomers and those who leave their seats during the performance will only be admitted and allowed to return to their seats respectively during the intermission or at a suitable break.
 The presenter reserves the right to refuse admission of latecomers, or determine the time and manner of admission of latecomers.

-The presenter reserves the right to change the programme and substitute artists / instructors.
+The presenter reserves the right to change the programme and substitute artists / instructors / speakers.

 The content of programme does not represent the views of the Culture, Sports and Tourism Bureau and the Leisure and Cultural Services Department.